dbernheisel/dbernheisel.github.io/src/pages/blog/vim-workflow/index.md

 date: 2019-08-28
 ---

-I love my VIM workflow, so I want to share that with you.
-I am by-no-means a VIM expert or purist -- my [neovim] files are not slim and are a melting pot of stolen code from others, sometimes modified or not; sometimes found in GitHub comments, sometimes found in others' dotfiles, or Reddit comments.
+I realized that I love my VIM workflow, so I want to share that with you.
+I am by-no-means a VIM expert or purist -- my [neovim] files are not slim and are a melting pot of stolen code from others, sometimes modified or not, sometimes found in GitHub comments, sometimes found in others' dotfiles, or Reddit comments.

-If you develop in Ruby or Elixir or write Markdown, you might find this helpful.
+If you develop in Ruby or Elixir or write Markdown, you might find this helpful!

 Let's start with some basics: